 - Unable to push off or bend down the injured foot

-- Unable to stand on toes on injured foot
+- Unable to stand on toes on an injured foot

 SURGICAL REPAIR OF THE ACHILLES TENDON

 An incision is made in the back of the calf.
-If there is a rupture, your surgeon will stich the tendon together.
-If a part of a tendon is too degenerated, the surgeon may remove that portion and then repair the rest.
-In some cases, if there is too much damage to the tendon, your surgeon may replace the damages part with another tendon taken from your foot or a synthetic graft.
+If there is a rupture, your surgeon will stitch the tendon together.
+If a tendon is too degenerated, the surgeon may remove that portion and then repair the rest.
+In some cases, if there is too much damage to the tendon, your surgeon may replace the damaged part with another tendon taken from your foot or a synthetic graft.
 Minimally invasive approaches are available.
 Please inquire from your surgeon if you are a candidate.

 Calf stretching before an activity is an important tool in preventing Achilles injury.
-Also strengthening exercises of the calf is helpful in preventing injury.
-Alternating high impact sports and low impact sports is also helpful.
+Also, strengthening exercises of the calf helps prevent injury.
+Alternating high-impact sports and low-impact sports is also helpful.